Cave in Rock State Park Restaurant/Kaylors'

 Spend a night, or a week, in one of our cabins perched 80ft above the Ohio river on Pirate's Bluff and visit the legendary cave which gives the park its name.
 Although each cabin comes complete with a small refrigerator, microwave, and coffee maker, you can forget cooking, and dine in our family style restaurant, open Mon thru Fri.
 11am-9pm, Sat.
 8am-9pm, and Sun.
 8am-6pm.
 Winter schedule: (Dec-Mar) Closed Mon - Thurs, 11am-8pm Friday, 8am-8pm Saturday, 8am-3pm Sunday, with our all you can eat buffet every Sunday starting at 11am.
 Enjoy lunch and dinner in the dining room or enjoy the amazing view while dining on our patio.
 A full alcohol bar is available for your dining pleasure.

 Take a step back in time as you explore the infamous cave and imagine the pirates that preyed on the unsuspecting families that traveled the Ohio River on flatboats, from Cincinnati, south to the Mississippi River.

 Loaded with comforts and amenities, the Cave In Rock State Park Lodging Facility is the perfect site for family vacations, family reunions, or just to get away from it all.

-5 privately owned homes, (one pet friendly), fully equipped, 4 of which are available year round.
+4 privately owned homes, fully equipped, 2 of which are available year round.

 Our spacious duplex cabins sit atop an 80 ft bluff overlooking the beautiful Ohio River.
 Sit on your semi-private balcony and catch a glimpse of a bald eagle or see one of the few remaining paddlewheelers along with the common loaded river barges traveling up and down the river.